bede/grate/README.md

 ## Usage

+> [!IMPORTANT]
+> Version 0.5.0 introduced breaking CLI changes.
+Use `--deplete` (`-d`) to remove sequences matching the index.

 ### Indexing

-Custom indexes can be built using `deacon index build`.
+Build indexes with `deacon index build`.
 For human host depletion, the prebuilt validated panhuman index is recommended, available for download below.
 Object storage is provided by the [ModMedMicro research unit](https://www.expmedndm.ox.ac.uk/modernising-medical-microbiology) at the University of Oxford.

 ```shell
 deacon index build chm13v2.fa > human.k31w15.idx